kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

 | `namespace` _[AppNamespaceSpec](#appnamespacespec)_ | Namespace describe the desired state of the namespace where application will be created. |
 | `applicationRef` _[ApplicationRef](#applicationref)_ | ApplicationRef is a reference to identify which Application should be deployed |
 | `values` _[RawExtension](#rawextension)_ | Values specify values overrides that are passed to helm templating.
 Comments are not preserved.
-Deprecated: Use ValuesBlock instead. |
+Deprecated: Use ValuesBlock instead.
+This field was deprecated in KKP 2.25 and will be removed in KKP 2.27+. |
 | `valuesBlock` _string_ | ValuesBlock specifies values overrides that are passed to helm templating.
 Comments are preserved. |
 | `reconciliationInterval` _[Duration](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.31/#duration-v1-meta)_ | ReconciliationInterval is the interval at which to force the reconciliation of the application.
 By default, Applications are only reconciled
 on changes on spec, annotations, or the parent application definition.
 Meaning that if the user manually deletes the workload